eggshell/demo_processing/README.md

 ## Usage

-First ensure that you have set the `$NODE_PATH` environment variable and that this path corresponds to the `node_modules` dir in which `demofile` and `csv-write-stream` are located.
-I have them installed globally, but you can opt to not do that.

 Next, throw some `.dem` files into a `demos` dir located in this project's root directory.
 Then `run.sh` can be used to run `demo_processing.js` on the dataset.